UoB-COMSM0166/2026-group-26/README.md

 | easy NASA TLX score | 36.6666 | 41.6666 | 36.6666 | 21.6666 | 69.1666 | 25     | 43.3333 | 39.16661 |
 | hard NASA TLX score | 42.5    | 43.3333 | 45.8333 | 31.6666 | 86.6666 | 25     | 42.5    | 45.35711 |

+The first Wilcoxon Signed-Rank Test is as follows:
+Null hypothesis: The easy SUS score and the hard SUS score share the same distribution.
+Alternate hypothesis: The easy SUS score and the hard SUS score do not share the same distribution.
+Result: W test statistic=4 (number of non-tied pairs=5).
+So the null hypothesis was not rejected on a 90% confidence interval.
+This meant the test result is not statistically significant.

+The second Wilcoxon Signed-Rank Test is as follows:
+Null hypothesis: The easy NASA TLX score and the hard NASA TLX score share the same distribution.
+Alternate hypothesis: The easy NASA TLX score and the hard NASA TLX score do not share the same distribution.

+Result: W test statistic=1 (number of non-tied pairs=6).
+So the null hypothesis was not rejected on a 95% confidence interval.
+This meant the test result is not statistically significant.

 ## Your Group